15 of the Best Beaches in Cornwall

 4. Gwenver

-There are breathtaking views from the cliffs and on a clear day, you can see the Scilly Isles.
+There are breathtaking cliff views, and you can see the Scilly Isles on a clear day.

 Gwenver is thought to be named after Guinevere, wife of the legendary Cornish King Arthur.